-A small unassuming building in the village of Brookdale, on the CPR Varcoe Subdivision in the Municipality of North Cypress-Langford, is believed to be the last surviving example of a flat grain warehouse in Manitoba.
+A small unassuming building at Brookdale, on the CPR Varcoe Subdivision in the Municipality of North Cypress-Langford, is believed to be the last surviving example of a flat grain warehouse in Manitoba.
 Before the advent of tall elevators for the storage of grain on the prairies, warehouses such as these were used to store cloth sacks of grain.

-In 1904, the warehouse was purchased by local merchant John P. Lawrie and used for buying and selling grain.
+In 1904, the warehouse was purchased by local merchant John Polworth Lawrie and used for buying and selling grain.
 In 1919, Lawrie bought a hardware store from J. B. Davidson and used the warehouse to store farm and building supplies.
-It was subsequently owned by his son, Angus C. Lawrie (1952-1969), and later by Raymond W. “Bill” Jones (1969-1990s) and Dan Jardine (1990s-present).
-The building is presently unoccupied, open to the elements, and falling off its foundation.
+It was subsequently owned by his son, Angus C. Lawrie (1952-1969), and later by Raymond W. “Bill” Jones (1969-1990s) and Dan Jardine (1990s-2021).

 Quest in Roots: History of Brookdale School District by Brookdale Historical Society History Book Committee, 1987.
 [Legislative Library of Manitoba, F5648.B81 Que]

-We thank Ken and Helen Mitchell for providing additional information used here.
+We thank Ken Mitchell, Helen Mitchell, George Penner, and Rose Kuzina for providing additional information used here.